abstarko/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Goals

 By creating a new table using the COUNTIFS function you can display the Outcomes Based on Goals in a line graph.
-By doing so I was able to gather the numbers for successful, failed, and canceled campigns in their receptive goal category.
+By doing so I was able to gather the numbers for successful, failed, and canceled campaigns in their receptive goal category.
 I was able to then convert this to percentage after totaling up the project amounts.
 This is how I was able to create the line graph, to give us a better visual of the overall success rate of theater campaigns based on their goals, as displayed below:

 ![Outcomes_vs_Goals.png](resources/Outcomes_vs_Goals.png)